andrewskyboss/milestone-project-02/README.md

   - Social media links
 - **Structure Plane** – Content is logically organized in main navigation items.
 Destination details and packages are accessible through the Destinations page and grid system on the homepage.
 - **Skeleton Plane** – Layout structured using wireframe mockups (Desktop, Tablet, Mobile).
 - **Surface Plane** – Classical design style with modern UI elements.
 The *Abril Fatface* heading font brings a stylish editorial look, while pale shades of blue, red, and green evoke water, sun, and nature.
-Light backgrounds and soft fade transitions provide elegance.
+Light backgrounds and soft transitions provide elegance.

 #### Colors
 The color palette represents natural tones: pale shades of blue, red, and green combined with neutral gray tones to evoke emotional trust and rest.